Your Cart ()

 1. Create False Bottoms in Cupboards:

-If you have low cupboards in the kitchen or other areas in the house, creating a false bottom allows you to create additional food storage.
+If you have low cupboards in the kitchen or other areas in the house, creating a false bottom allows you to create additional long term food storage.
 Just layer the floor with boxes or containers of the same height, and then cover with a piece of wood, to create your new “faux floor.”

 2. High Shelves in Children’s Closets: